 BIOL 204 is not available for challenge.

-Biology 204: Principles of Biology I is an introductory course in general biology and the first of two introductory biology courses that will prepare students for second-year biology courses.
-Designed to help students learn more about the nature of life, topics include enzymes, cells, cellular respiration, photosynthesis, classical genetics, modern genetics, and molecular biology.
+Biology 204: Principles of Biology I is an introductory course in general biology for BSc. students and the first of two introductory biology courses that will prepare students for second-year biology courses.
+It is designed to help students learn more about the nature of life, topics include the nature of science, enzymes, cells, cellular respiration, photosynthesis, classical genetics, DNA structure and replication, gene structure and expression, regulation of gene expression, and molecular biology.

-BIOL 204 covers the material following chapters in the course textbook:
+The material covers the following chapters in the course textbook:

 - Chapter 1: Light and Life

 - Chapter 3: Defining Life and Its Origins

 - Chapter 4: Energy and Enzymes

 - Chapter 5: Cell Membranes and Signalling

 - Chapter 8: Cell Cycles